 In response to travel restrictions imposed during Covid, the 12th Drucker Forum in 2020 took place for the first time in fully virtual form.
 With virtual speaker contributions and a broad, globally distributed audience following on Zoom and by livestream, the new format gained an enthusiastic reception.

-Mindful of the need to give a voice to up-and-coming young managers, the Peter Drucker Society Europe hosts the annual Peter Drucker Challenge, an essay contest for young students and professionals aged 18-35.
-Its aim is to keep a Drucker-inspired, human-oriented philosophy of management alive in the minds of the new generations of management.
-Engaging with eager young authors from all over the world, the challenge has become a major locus of exchange and understanding between cultures.
-The winners are invited to join the Forum and to apply their learnings in their home country.
-The winners of the Drucker Challenge Award 2021 – now in its 12th year -have been announced by the judges in early September.
+Mindful of the need to give a voice to up-and-coming young managers and entrepreneurs, the Peter Drucker Society Europe hosts the annual Peter Drucker Challenge, an essay contest for students and professionals aged 18-35.
+Its aim is to keep a Drucker-inspired, human-oriented philosophy of management alive in the minds of the new generation.

 In June 2021 PDSE added “A Day of Drucker”, an additional one-day conference, to its spectrum of activities.
 Our aim was “to give the opportunity to learn what Peter Drucker considered most important about managing in the midst of disruptive events, technological transformation, and increasingly knowledge-based economies – and to explore how well his answers respond to today’s burning questions”.
 The feedback from participants exceeded our expectations.